determined-ai/determined/webui/react/src/stores/README.md

     ResourceType.CUDA : {allocation: 39, available: 1: total: 40}
 }
 ```
- - `clusterStatus`, a percentage string representing the allocation of the cluster, which is dervived from agents, resource pools, AND cluster overview. in mobx, we could implement such a store like this:
+ - `clusterStatus`, a percentage string representing the allocation of the cluster, which is derived from agents, resource pools, AND cluster overview. in `mobx`, we could implement such a store like this:

 ```tsx
 class StoreService {